-All travellers to areas where yellow fever is present are potentially at risk of infection.
+You are at risk of infection if you travel to an area where yellow fever is present.
 In recent years, there has been an increase in outbreaks in the tropical regions of Africa and Central and South America.

-- the season of travel (mainly the wet season)
+- the season of travel (higher risk during the wet season)

 - the regions visited (how common yellow fever is)